 Sales of the nearly identical 1962 and 1963 Continentals were slightly better, although Cadillac still outsold Lincoln by around five to one.
 Still, Lincoln was once again profitable, albeit marginally, and its survival was no longer in question.
 Lincoln also returned to the limousine market in 1962; the coachbuilder Lehmann-Peterson began offering modest numbers of luxuriously trimmed stretched Continentals.

 Low sales and the high tooling costs of the Continental’s unit body encouraged Lincoln to retain the same basic body until 1969.
 There were relatively few mechanical changes, but the purity of the original styling was gradually diluted by years of annual facelifts.
-For 1964, the original curved side glass was replaced with flat windows, a cost-saving move that appalled the original designers.
+For 1964, the body shell was heavily revised and the original curved side glass was replaced with flat windows, a cost-saving move that appalled the original designers.
 After 1966, the Continental also got a rather contrived power bulge hood and an exaggerated rear-fender kick-up, reminiscent of GM’s big cars.
 By the end of the decade, the Continental was beginning to look flabby and a little tacky, but sales improved steadily, aided by the belated addition of a two-door hardtop in 1966.

 CONTINENTAL REDUX: THE 1964 IMPERIAL

 The Continental produced at least one obvious imitator: Chrysler’s 1964 Imperial.
 The similarity was no coincidence because the 1964 Imperial was also styled by Elwood Engel.
-When George Walker retired in 1961, Engel was the leading candidate to succeed him as Ford’s VP of styling, but it didn’t happen and Engel departed instead.
+When George Walker retired in 1961, Engel was the leading candidate to succeed him as Ford’s VP of styling, but it didn’t happen, and Engel departed instead.
 (Gene Bordinat later alleged that Ford management actually fired Engel for misuse of the corporate expense account.)

 Whatever the actual reasons for Engel’s exit, Walker subsequently introduced him to Chrysler president Lynn Townsend, who hired Engel to replace Virgil Exner, fired in the wake of the 1962 Dodge and Plymouth disaster.
 We don’t know what explanation Walker may have given Townsend for why Engel had been passed over at Ford, but to our knowledge, Engel’s subsequent Chrysler career was free of scandal.